Loading content...

 This is what separates summit from turnaround

 Summit night is the hardest 12 hours of the trek.
 You wake at 11 PM at Barafu Camp (4,700m) and begin climbing in total darkness.
-The temperature is -15°C to -25°C with wind chill.
+The temperature drops to -15ยฐC to -25ยฐC with wind chill.
 Oxygen is at roughly 50% of sea level.
-You climb for 6-7 hours to reach Stella Point (5,756m), then another 45 minutes to Uhuru Peak (5,895m).
+You climb for 6-7 hours through snow and ice fields to reach Stella Point (5,756m), then another 45 minutes to Uhuru Peak (5,895m).

-The pace is extremely slow — one step every few seconds.
+The pace is extremely slow โ one step every few seconds.
 Many climbers experience nausea, headaches, and extreme fatigue.
 This is where mental preparation matters as much as physical fitness.
-Our guides are trained to keep you motivated, monitor your health, and make the right call if conditions become unsafe.
+Our guides are trained in wilderness first response to keep you motivated, monitor your health, and make the right call if conditions become unsafe.
+Learn more about Kilimanjaro fatality statistics for full context on risk.

 Departure Time